xdmushui/partner-center-sdk/develop/verify-domain-availability.md

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.
-- A domain (e.g. "contoso.onmicrosoft.com").
+- A domain (for example `contoso.onmicrosoft.com`).

 ## C#

 To verify if a domain is available, first call [**IAggregatePartner.Domains**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.ipartner.domains) to obtain an interface to domain operations.
 Then call the [**ByDomain**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.domains.idomaincollection.bydomain) method with the domain to check.
-This retrieves an interface to the operations available for a specific domain.
+This method retrieves an interface to the operations available for a specific domain.
 Finally, call the [**Exists**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.domains.idomain.exists) method to see if the domain already exists.

 ``` csharp
 // IAggregatePartner partnerOperations;